Credit Card Fraud Statistics: What Are the Odds?

 Every year, millions of Americans fall victim to fraud cases that cost them, their banks, and the national economy billions of dollars.
 As consumers embrace online banking and eCommerce, cybercriminals are coming up with increasingly creative ways to steal your money.

-If you use a credit or debit card, there is a non-negligible chance that you will fall victim to fraud.
+If you use a credit or debit card, there is a non-negligible chance that you will fall victim to fraud, emphasizing the importance of proper credit card security practices.
 We’ve compiled worldwide losses and other relevant credit card fraud statistics to help you defend yourself.

 - People in their 30s are the most vulnerable to credit card fraud.